 “The first thing to feel well is to accept where you are, who you are, and what you’re dealing with,” Esposito says.
 “You cannot go anywhere until you do that.
 I needed to accept that I have celiac disease and my life was going to change, and I was still okay.”

-Watch our full interview with Jennifer Esposito to learn how celiac gave her a newfound respect for and awe of food, why nuts aren’t necessarily a “healthy” food, what detoxing practices she incorporates into her life, how the healthcare and insurance industries in the U.S. set people up to go undiagnosed for years, why eating a rotation diet is so essential to her health, and much more.
+Watch our full interview with Jennifer Esposito to learn how celiac gave her a newfound respect and awe of food, why nuts aren’t necessarily a risk-free “healthy” food, what detoxing practices she incorporates into her life, how the healthcare and insurance industries in the U.S. set people up to go undiagnosed for years, why eating a rotation diet is so essential to her health, and much more.

 You can also listen to an audio version of this interview on The WellBe Podcast.